Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 Scene: Huntr/x reconciling after the Idol Awards betrayal, and coming together to defeat Gwi-Ma.

-After the initial shock of the reveal of Rumi’s half-demon history, Mira and Zoey come to realize that she is the same Rumi she has always been, even with her “patterns” and complicated past.
-There were a few times that Rumi could have told the other girls her secret, when they were exposing their own insecurities, but it seems she feels hers is too difficult to manage.
+After the initial shock, Mira and Zoey came to realize that she is the same Rumi she has always been, even with her “patterns” and complicated past.

+There were a few times that Rumi could have told the other girls her secret when they were exposing their own insecurities, but it seems she feels hers was too difficult or dangerous to be honest about.
 Are you doing the same thing and hiding yourself from your people?
-It might be time to challenge that and seize the opportunity the next time it presents itself
+It might be time to challenge that and seize the opportunity the next time it presents itself!

 3. Name It to Tame It: Shame Needs Light